Lightningtow/Hudify/README.md

 - is playing/ is valid / is app closed etc vars
 - figure out refreshActiveSession
 - truncate long variables
-- scrub "remastered"s and other unnecessary stuff appended to track titles
 - add screenshots to readme

 #### Credit: